 The main points

-- Family Planning Victoria has been providing expert, confidential BBV/STI check-ups to Victorians of all ages, genders, sexual and gender preference, and backgrounds for over forty years.
+- Family Planning Victoria (FPV) has been providing expert, confidential Sexually Transmissible Infections (STIs) & Blood Borne Viruses (BBVs) check-ups to Victorians of all ages, gender identities, sexual orientations and backgrounds for over forty years.

 - Consultations will be bulk billed if you are 18 years of age or under or if you have a concession card (such as a Health Care card or Pension card).
 All other individuals will be billed up front the cost of the consultation plus a gap fee ($10 for students or $25 everyone else).
 More information on cost